ScyLabs/HookBundle/README.md

 ### You don't use twig ?
 If you don't use twig , you can tell directly HooksFounder Service.<br/>
-It works exactly like the extension, except that it directly returns an array of instantiated hooks objects instead of hooks contents.
+It works exactly like the extension, except that it directly returns an array of instantiated Hooks objects instead of hooks contents.

-### Connect Hooks in entry point.
+### Connect Hooks to an  entry point (door).
 You can create an infinity of doors and an infinity of hooks to connect this doors.
 <br/>
-For connect one hook in one door , you need to create a PHP class that extends AbstractHook class<br/>
+To connect a hook to one door , you need to create a PHP class that extends AbstractHook class<br/>
-I'ts the minimal code for connect one hook in a door.
+I'ts the minimal code to connect a hook to a door.
 PS : You can connect one hook to many doors.

 ```php
 <?php